 The Chicago chapter of the QFS, home base of the Society, endeavors to create a variety of entertaining and educational cinema experiences for both QFS members and Friends of the QFS and hopes, through such events, to inspire the creation of QFS chapters in other cities.

-The QFS is a non-profit organization.The QFS was founded in the spring of 2009 by Windy City Times/Knight at the Movies film critic Richard Knight, Jr., who is President of the Society.
-Hank Sartin, former Senior Editor for Time Out Chicago and longtime film critic for various publications is the QFS Vice-President and Rob Christopher, film writer and author of "Queue Tips: Discovering Your Next Great Movie" is the group’s Secretary.
+The QFS is a non-profit organization.The QFS was founded in the spring of 2009 by Windy City Times/Knight at the Movies film critic Richard Knight, Jr. who is President of the Society.
+Hank Sartin, Managing Editor of RogerEbert.com and longtime film critic for various publications is the QFS Vice-President and Rob Christopher, film writer and author of “Queue Tips: Discovering Your Next Great Movie” is the group’s Secretary.